hippopenny/hippopenny.github.io/README.md

 2. include the new post to _pages/home.md

-2.1 index pages for search, must use admin key ALGOLIA_API_KEY=472155ed19377040a4c2a73a92d1cb78 bundle exec jekyll algolia
+2.1 index pages for search, must use admin key ALGOLIA_API_KEY= bundle exec jekyll algolia

 3. push pages to github.
 A build action will be triggered automatically to release the page https://github.com/hippopenny/hippopenny.github.io/actions